Pattern matching

 match ({.a = 1, .b = 2}) {

-// Struct literal as an expression pattern.
+// Struct literal as a pattern.

 case {.b = 2, .a = 1} => {}

-// Struct pattern.
+// Proper struct pattern.

 case {.b = n: i32, .a = m: i32} => {}